 How can you turnaround your business performance?
 Should you cut costs, source additional funds or talk to your customers and suppliers?
 Could you delay tax payments?
 If you keep going will you stay legal?
 When should you ask for help?
 In our experience, it is never too early to ask for help.
+We are now doing Strategy sessions and cash flow forecasts for clients, and also offer our ‘Survive and Thrive workshop‘, please email me for more details.
 Our experienced virtual finance directors will review your business, identify the critical success factors and then agree a recovery plan with you for both the short and medium term.
 We can’t guarantee your success but we can help ensure that good businesses are given every chance to succeed.

 Growth companies sometimes get into difficulties through over trading, and a perfectly good business may be close to the edge through lack of forward forecasting and poor cash flow prediction.